tobyweston/luhn-exercise/README.md

 1. make changes as you see fit then commit and push those changes to your fork
 1. grant read access for your fork to the `***REMOVED*** Code Reviewers` group
 1. email the URL of your fork along with any preamble you desire to `***REMOVED***`

-## Things that we value
-The code that you produce will be reviewed by a number of senior (seasoned) engineers.
-Things we value include:
- - simple, elegant code that reads like a narrative
- - thinking about the code more than the writing of the code (we spend a lot of time thinking/debating about what we are writing)
- - transparency and feedback to support continuous learning
- - excellent testing that acts as documentation
- - challenging boundaries and norms where necessary ... do not accept the status quo

 ## Importing into your IDE
 We are assuming that you will not have Gradle installed so this repository uses gradle wrapper scripts.
 If you wish to